mjung5/online-news-prediction/analysis/bus.md

 tree (group membership) are commonly used.
 However, these models are influenced vastly even there is a small changes in the data.
-Therefore, Ensemble tree-based model are highly used in machine learning to gain strong prediction even though it lose interpretability because it get rid of variation of data set to data set and average of predication for a final prediction.
+Therefore, Ensemble tree-based model are highly used in machine learning to gain strong prediction even though it loses interpretability because it gets rid of variation of data set to data set and average of predication for a final prediction.
 In this project, we will use the two of most commonly used ensemble methods: Random Forests and Boosting.